mjordan/bagit_indexer/README.md

 A proof-of-concept tool for extracting data from Bags and indexing it in Elasticsearch.
 Its purpose is to demonstrate potential techniques for managing Bags.
 For example, questions you can ask of the indexed data include:

 * which Bags were created on a specific date
-* which Bags contain a specific file in their `/data` directory
+* which Bags contain a specific file in their `data` directory
 * which Bags have specific keywords in their description
 * which Bags were created by a specific organization